okuoku/yuni/doc/PortingNotes.markdown

 Others
 ------

+Yuni also have some support for pre-R6RS/R7RS Scheme implementations.

+Basic requirements are:

+- `SRFI-6` Basic string ports
+- `SRFI-30` Nested multi-line comments
+- `SRFI-46` (Optional) Basic syntax-rules extensions - can use Alexpander

 ## Gambit

+Currently, Yuni will use bundled Alexpander to expand the library.

-Yuni uses [Rapid-gambit](https://github.com/okuoku/rapid-gambit) as R7RS compatibility layer/expander.
+Alternatively, Yuni also supports [Rapid-gambit](https://github.com/okuoku/rapid-gambit) as R7RS compatibility layer/expander.
 Rapid-gambit expander is port of [Rapid-scheme](https://www.rapid-scheme.org).

+## MIT/GNU Scheme

+The implementation lacks `SRFI-46`.
+Yuni will use Alexpander.

+Bytevectors are implemented with strings.

+Yuniffi is not ported yet.